Sundsvall

-Sundsvall (/sv/) is a city and the seat of Sundsvall Municipality in Västernorrland County, Sweden.
-It has a population of 58,807 as of 2020; more than 95,000 live in the municipal area.
-It is Sweden's 21st largest city by population.
-The Sundsvall old town is known as Stenstan, meaning stone city, with reference to the stone buildings from the late eighteen hundreds.
+Sundsvall (/sv/), or Sundsvall och Timrå is a city and the seat of Sundsvall Municipality in Västernorrland County, Sweden.
+As of 2023, the city has a population of 70,918; nearly 100,000 live in the municipal area.
+It is Sweden's 17th largest city by population.
+The city is widely known for its stone buildings in the city centre, known as "Stenstaden".